 - You don’t have to back up to docks or wait for an empty dock to load or unload.

-- Due to the high demand for flatbeds, there is always plenty of work available.
+- Due to the high demand for flatbeds, plenty of work is always available.

-- Flatbeds have a larger maximum capacity and higher weight limits because they are open to the top and side.
+- Flatbeds have larger cargo space, maximum capacity, and higher weight limits because they are open to the top and side.

-- Flatbeds can haul oversized and specialty loads you can’t fit in a dry van.
+- Flatbeds can haul oversized cargo and specialty loads you can’t fit in a dry van.

 - Loading and unloading are more manageable because you can access freight from the front, rear, side, or top.